 Similarly, the placement of this button, even on a phone that’s been shrunk down while accommodating a larger screen, is still a bit inconvenient.
 We had to shuffle the phone around in the palm to turn it on and off on many occasions, and a lot of the time we couldn’t use our thumb to hit the whole of the screen without jiggling the phone up and down.

 That’s another problem with the design: it’s pretty slippery thanks to the metallic chassis.
 We thankfully only ever suffered two serious drops when we were about a foot off the carpet (basically scrabbling for it to turn off the alarm in the morning) and a more alarming one stepping out of a cab, but there have been a few near misses when trying to manoeuvre around the screen.

-If only that power button was on the side, or a physical home button unlocked the phone, this whole issue would be negated for a large part.
+If only that power button was on the side (as it is on the HTC One Max), or a physical home button unlocked the phone, this whole issue would be negated for a large part.